sparklemotion/nokogiri/README.md

 - Updating packaged libraries for non-security-related reasons.
 - Dropping support for EOLed Ruby versions.
 [Some folks find this objectionable](https://github.com/sparklemotion/nokogiri/issues/1568), but [SemVer says this is OK if the public API hasn't changed](https://semver.org/#what-should-i-do-if-i-update-my-own-dependencies-without-changing-the-public-api).
 - Backwards-incompatible changes to internal or private methods and constants.
 These are detailed in the "Changes" section of each changelog entry.
+- Removal of deprecated methods or parameters, after a generous transition period; usually when those methods or parameters are rarely-used or dangerous to the user.
+Essentially, removals that do not justify a major version bump.

 `Patch`: